What are personal values? A guide to understanding and living your core values

 A typical life coaching exercise is to look at a list of values, and then determine from the list which values resonate most.
 We’re going to get into this… keep reading!

-If you’re interested, my values are family, community, generosity, nature and creativity.
+Oh, and if you’re interested, my personal values are family, community, generosity, nature and creativity.
 And new to the list is ‘fun’.

 Why do your personal values matter?